Last reviewed 9 March 2022

 What is a legal register?

 A legal register is a list of legal instruments, whether legislation, regulation or otherwise, which apply uniquely to a given operation.
-It may include Acts, Directives, Orders, Regulations and relevant guidance documents covering Europe, England, Wales, Scotland, Northern Ireland and/or the Republic of Ireland.
+It may include Acts, Directives, Orders, Regulations and relevant guidance documents covering Europe, England, Wales, Scotland and Northern Ireland.
 It is very unlikely that two companies will have the same legal register.
 The activities of the company will dictate which legal instruments should be contained in the legal register.
 For example, a legal register for a chemical manufacturer will be very different from a chemical distributor or logistics company.